jvbrandaom/image-processing-computer-vision/README.md

 All programs were writen in C++ using the OpenCV library.

+Assignment 1: coin counting
+	A program to count and highlight coins in a image

 Instalation guide:

 This guide is intendend for Linux machines.
 If you wish to install OpenCV in other systems, check the other guides here: http://docs.opencv.org/doc/tutorials/introduction/table_of_content_introduction/table_of_content_introduction.html#table-of-content-introduction